pinpong/arduino-i2c-sen5x-to-RS485/README.md

 | -------------- | -------- | ------------- |
 | A              | DATA+    | Orange        |
 | B              | DATA-    | Yellow        |

+For the 5V supply conect the USB485 GND & 5V to the arduino or use the usb power supply.

 ## Installation